 Yes.
 The Graduate School of Business Administration is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
 Only 5% of all business schools worldwide hold this prestigious accreditation.
 AACSB accreditation is an assurance that students will be part of a high-quality program.

 The average completion time is 2 to 3 years.
 You can complete the general business MBA or MSA in as little as 18 months.
 Completion time depends upon factors such as average coursework attempted per semester, prerequisites completed, etc. Please contact our office with specific questions.

 You have a maximum of 5 years to complete your degree.

 Yes.
 Once you are admitted to the MBA program, you are eligible to take courses both on-campus and online.

 Yes.
-Students can petition to bring in up to 6 credit hours of transfer work from another AACSB accredited MBA program.
+Students can petition to bring in up to 6 credit hours of transfer work from another AACSB accredited graduate business program.
 Individual courses will be evaluated by our faculty and must meet certain age and grade requirements to be approved for transfer.
-Contact the MBA office for more information.
+Contact the Graduate Office for more information.
 (Coursework used to satisfy foundation requirements is not considered transfer work and may be completed at any regionally-accredited college or university.)

 "The Distance MBA was a perfect fit.
 I could work full-time and be a full-time student.
 Great interaction with both professors and other students."